Learn how to make a super easy neck gaiter face mask, with or without a filter pocket and nose wire. No elastic needed!

 Congratulations!
 You made an easy DIY gaiter face mask!!

-Special thanks to the JenniferMaker Design Fairy team, specifically Design Fairy Miranda, for helping me design and assemble this awesome Easy Gaiter Face Mask.
+Special thanks to the JenniferMaker Design Fairy team for helping me design and assemble this awesome Easy Gaiter Face Mask.

 Answers to Your Questions About Making DIY Face Masks